 Informed consent may not be necessary:

-- For routine non-treatment procedures, such as reflex testing or listening to your heartbeat with a stethoscope
+- for routine examination procedures, such as reflex testing or listening to the patient's heartbeat with a stethoscope.

 Questions for Your Attorney

-- Can a doctor legally perform a medical procedure on me if I don't give written consent?
+- Can a doctor legally perform a medical procedure on me if I give only verbal consent?

-- What questions should I ask my doctor before a medical procedure?
+- What questions should I ask my doctor before agreeing to undergo a medical procedure?